Souzy Kasseya: 1983–present: Le Retour De L'As, collaborations and releases

 In 1985, Kaseya broke into the UK market with The Phenomenal Souzy Kasseya, released on Earthworks and featuring Jean Papy's vocals.
 The Phenomenal Souzy Kasseya was a "firmly roots-based soukous set which successfully added hi-tech electronic effects and instrumentation to the mix".
 That year, he also lent his guitar, voice, and songwriting to the charity single "Starvation/Tam Tam Pour L'Ethiopie".
 During the latter half of the 1980s, he became a sought-after session guitarist in Paris studios.
 In 1989, Kaseya collaborated with Evoloko Jocker on the album Mbonge Mbonge, and in 1992, he co-arranged Koffi Olomide's acclaimed album Haut de Gamme – Koweït, Rive Gauche, alongside Maïka Munan and Philippe Guez.

-During the Second Congo War in 1998, Kaseya composed the patriotic song "Tokufa po na Congo" ("Let's Die for Congo"), uniting about twenty Congolese artists in protest against the conflict.
+During the Second Congo War in 1998, Kaseya composed the patriotic song "Tokufa po na Congo" ("Let's Die for Congo"), which united about twenty Congolese artists in protest against the conflict.
 The song became a symbolic anthem calling for national unity and resistance.
 In 2000, amid the National Debate, he composed another song urging Congolese leaders to guide the country out of political crisis.
 Around this period, he signed a contract with Bralima and the RG Agency of Riva Kalimasi and Georges Ngalula, arranging commercial jingles for the brewery's brands, including "Pelisa Ngwasuma" and "Kindingou".
-With Mbilia Bel, Kaseya arranged, played guitar, programmed drums, and provided backing vocals on her albums Welcome (2001) and Bellissimo (2004), both produced by Syllart Production.
+With Mbilia Bel, Kaseya arranged, played guitar, programmed drums, and provided backing vocals on her albums Welcome (2001) and Bellissimo (2004).

+On 13 February 2026, he composed "Franc Congolais Nkolo Mabele", a patriotic Congolese rumba promoting the Congolese franc over foreign currencies, which brought together more than ten artists such as Koffi Olomide, Werrason, JB Mpiana, Lokua Kanza, Ferré Gola, Fally Ipupa, Héritier Watanabe, Félix Wazekwa, Karmapa, Fabregas Le Métis Noir, Gally Garvey, Cindy Le Coeur, Yannick Ntumba, Céline Banza, Reddy Amisi, Mbilia Bel, Manda Chante, Icone Ranza, Jossart N'Yoka Longo, Evoloko Jocker, Ibrator Mpiana, But Na Filet, Jean Goubald Kalala, Djo Kizi, RJ Kanierra, Gaz Mawete, Kadiyoyo, and Kadno.
+Richard Ntumba of the Congolese French-language digital outlet Ouragan.cd noted that through their performance, the artists credited the appreciation of the Congolese franc to the Central Bank of the Congo's sustained efforts to reinforce monetary discipline and better manage foreign exchange reserves.
+Kaseya emphasized that the currency had long suffered repeated fluctuations and declines, which led many to believe that improvement was impossible.